ese-detkin-lab/ese5190-2022-lab2b-esp/lab/Feedback.md

 It can be in many forms ![IMG_C084660CB55E-1](https://user-images.githubusercontent.com/84453030/202598439-eaa7dae1-8696-42e8-a85a-cab10f8205a9.jpeg)
 And more importantly, what's the unit of each timestamp?
 Should it be in the machines absolute time(ns), the PIO cycle(1,2,3,4...), or other cycles?
 I think timing is very immportant in embedded design, it would be helpful if different unit and measurement of time could be discussed more.

 Secondly, the instruction can be more detail.
-We didn't know the goal is to modify the data sampling rule *before push them to DMA* until Wednesday midnight.
 <img width="780" alt="image" src="https://user-images.githubusercontent.com/84453030/202599582-a1660402-eea2-4ddb-b4aa-d7d52ddfa4b9.png">

 I spent lots of time "guessing" in which step I should adjust the sampling rate and capture the change.
 Now my understanding is pin --> ISR --> RX FIFO --> through DMA to PC.
 I still don't know if it's correct.
-The extra credit description above is the clearest instruction I've seen so far.
-If it can be in the original lab I believe we won't waste time doing irrelevant data processing on the wrong track.
-So as in part 7.
+Until I saw the extra credit description above, I start to know the right way is to modify the data sampling rule *before push them to DMA*.
+This requirement is more clear than the original one.

 ### Which lab topics have you found most confusing or difficult to understand?
 E.g., "serial communication with Python," "aliased bitwise operations," "programming the PIO," etc. Be specific, and describe any lingering areas of confusion and/or anything that has helped you navigate them.